-SUBAREA TASK STATEMENT KNOWLEDGE STATEMENT B. Review of History (11%) T1.
-Assess client's expectations to determine whether cosmetology service goals can be met (e.g., cost of services, time, realistic expectations, at-home care).
+SUBAREA TASK STATEMENT KNOWLEDGE STATEMENT B. Review of History (11%) service goals can be met (e.g., cost of services, time, realistic expectations, at-home care).
 K4.
 Knowledge of cosmetology services within the scope of practice.
 K6.
 Knowledge of types of lifestyles (e.g., sunbathing, swimming) that may prevent cosmetology services from being performed.
 K12.
 Knowledge of methods used to assess client's service needs.
 K13.
-Knowledge of methods used to determine whether client's expectations are realistic and can be performed.
-T2.
-Consult with client to obtain a history (e.g., lifestyle, past services, medication) to determine whether cosmetology services can be performed on client.
+Knowledge of methods used to determine whether client's expectations are realistic and can be performed. history (e.g., lifestyle, past services, medication) to determine whether cosmetology services can be performed on client.
 K1.
 Knowledge of types of medications used by client that prevent cosmetology services from being performed.
 K2.
 Knowledge of medical conditions that prevent cosmetology services from being performed.
 K3.
 Knowledge of diseases or disorders that prevent cosmetology services.
 K6.
 Knowledge of types of lifestyles (e.g., sunbathing, swimming) that may prevent cosmetology services from being performed.
 K7.
 Knowledge of methods used to elicit information from client about past hair services.
 K8.
-Knowledge of products used in client's previous hair services that could affect current service.
-T3.
+Knowledge of products used in client's previous hair services that could affect current service. o con con con con con con con con con co T3.
 Take and review photos of client to determine hair services to be provided with client's consent.
-T11.
-Provide alternative options to client when original services to be provided cannot be performed.
 K14.
-Knowledge of methods used to record client services, including consent for digital media.
-K2.
-Knowledge of medical conditions that prevent cosmetology services from being performed.
-K3.
-Knowledge of diseases or disorders that prevent cosmetology services.
-K5.
+Knowledge of methods used to record client services, including consent for digital media. when original services to be K2.
+Knowledge of medical conditions that prevent cosmetology services from being performed.K3.
+Knowledge of diseases or disorders that prevent cosmetology services.K5.
 Knowledge of conditions (e.g., skin, scalp, hands) that indicate a medical referral.
 K6.
 Knowledge of types of lifestyles (e.g., sunbathing, swimming) that may prevent cosmetology services from being performed.
 K12.
+Knowledge of methods used to assess client's service needs.
+K13.
 Knowledge of methods used to assess client's service needs.
 K13.
 Knowledge of methods used to determine whether client's expectations are realistic and can be performed.